-As we have discussed earlier about deduction under section 80C, 80D, 80CCC, 80CCD and other deduction.
-Here, we’ll talk about deduction under section 80DD related to medical treatment etc and deposit made for the maintenance of handicapped dependents.
+As we have discussed earlier deductions under sections 80C, 80D, 80CCC, 80CCD and other deductions.
+In this article, we’ll discuss deductions under section 80DD for medical treatment or expenses for handicapped dependents’ maintenance.

 Conditions to Claim Deduction u/s 80DD